dayiamin/data_analysis/README.md

 # data_analysis
-in this repo I will put visualization and analyze of free datasets from internet Kaggle competition: https://www.kaggle.com/competitions/spaceship-titanic/overview.
+in this repo I will put visualization and analyze of free datasets from internet.

+Kaggle competition:
+https://www.kaggle.com/competitions/spaceship-titanic/overview.